goatslacker/alt/guides/getting-started/view.md

 ---
 layout: guide
 title: Using your View
-description: Learn about flux and alt
+description: React components and how they fit into a flux architecture
 permalink: /guide/view/
 ---